 Meatballs Stroganoff is made with a sour cream gravy which is very easy to prepare without the use of canned soups or condensed mixes.
-My Meatballs Stroganoff with Sour Cream Gravy Recipe is kid-friendly comfort food and is on the dinner menu tonight!
+This recipe is also very kid-friendly comfort food!

 Meatballs Stroganoff is a delicious twist on a family favorite – meatballs!

 If you follow along, you already know that my daughter will try just about anything in the form of a meatball.
 We joke and call them a gateway food.

 This time, meatballs are in simmered in a rich, creamy scratch-made stroganoff sauce!
 No canned condensed soup or packets here!
 This meal is hearty, comforting, and delicious.
 Serve this over wide egg noodles, steamed rice, mashed potatoes, or cauliflower rice!
 Your family will thank you!